 Azithromycin is an antibiotic.
-Azithromycin can be used for for respiratory infections, such as pneumonia, or sexually transmitted infections
+Azithromycin can be used for respiratory infections (such as pneumonia), abdominal infections, or sexually transmitted infections

 Azithromycin is often prescribed inappropriately for viral respiratory infections.
 Antibiotics such as azithromycin should be reserved for serious respiratory infections.
 Do not use if hypersensitive or allergic to azithromycin or macrolide antibiotics.
 Do not use if any history of liver problems.